-The fact that a government can never run out of its own money does not mean that any level of government spending is unproblematic, or that all government spending is good.
-But it does mean that deficits and surpluses need to be thought about in a different way than politicians and journalists would have us believe.
+The fact that a currency-issuing government can never run out of its own money does not mean that any level of government spending is unproblematic, or that all government spending is good.
+But it does mean that fiscal deficits and surpluses need to be thought about in a different way than most politicians and journalists would have us believe.

 3. The government does not borrow significant amounts in foreign currencies.
 It does not need any other entity’s currency in order to spend, and so has no need to borrow in other currencies.